 The Brent Street Academy offers a wide variety of extra-curricular activities and events, enhancing each student’s schooling experience.
 Throughout the year, BSA participate in workshops and seminars with a focus on wellbeing, mental health, industry insight and networking.
 These are an integral part of their education and personal development.

 Regardless of each student’s career goals and journey, Performing Arts is the common passion of the Brent Street Academy student body.

-Every day, students are training in intensive dancing, singing and acting classes, driving the students to a strong growth in their ability and an unmatched determination to succeed in a performing arts career.
+Every day, students are training in intensive dancing, singing and acting classes, driving the students to strong growth in their ability and an unmatched determination to succeed in a performing arts career.
 Our incredible faculty boasts Australia’s most influential and leading educators in this industry, most of which were once students of Brent Street Academy!

 Genres of classes include:

 |Jazz||Tap||Classical Ballet||Contemporary Progressions||Commercial Contemporary|